ChibiOS/ChibiOS/testhal/STM32/STM32L4xx/SPI-L3GD20/readme.txt

 *****************************************************************************
-** ChibiOS/HAL - IRQ_STORM stress test demo for STM32L4xx.                 **
+** ChibiOS/RT port for ARM-Cortex-M4 STM32L476.                            **
 *****************************************************************************

 ** TARGET **

-The demo runs on an STMicroelectronics STM32L4-Nucleo board.
+The demo runs on an STM32L4 Discovery board.

 ** The Demo **

-The application demonstrates the use of the STM32L4xx GPT, PAL and Serial drivers in order to implement a system stress demo.
+The demo flashes the board LED using a thread, read data from L3GD20 printing it on a BaseSequentialStream (USART2, mapped on USB virtual COM port).

 ** Build Procedure **

-The demo has been tested using the free Codesourcery GCC-based toolchain and YAGARTO.
+The demo has been tested by using the free Codesourcery GCC-based toolchain and YAGARTO.
 Just modify the TRGT line in the makefile in order to use different GCC ports.